Updated as of 11-23-20

-- The CDC recently revised its infection fatality rate estimate down to just 0.26 percent.
+- The CDC estimates the Covid-19 fatality rate to be just 0.26 percent.

 - For those outside of nursing homes, the infection fatality rate is estimated to be just 0.13 percent.

-- One percent of counties in the country account for roughly 40 percent of all Covid-19 deaths nationally.
+- Two percentof counties in the country account for nearly half of all Covid-19 deaths nationally.

-- Ten percent of counties account for roughly 80 percent of all deaths.
+- Ten percent of counties account for roughly three-quarters of all deaths.

-- Roughly 80 percent of all Covid-19 deaths are among those over 65 years old.
+- Nearly 80 percent of all Covid-19 deaths are among those over 65 years old.

 - Those aged under 55 account for just eight percent of all Covid-19 deaths.

-- The overwhelming majority of deaths are among those with at least one other underlying medical condition.
-Among patients hospitalized with Covid-19, 91.5 percent have at least one underlying health condition.
+- The overwhelming majority of deaths are among those with other underlying medical condition.
+Ninety-four percent of Covid-19 deaths involve, on average, 2.6 additional conditions or causes of death.

-- Most ICU beds —in most cases 75 percent or more—aren’t occupied by Covid patients.
+- Most ICU beds —in most cases75 percent or more—aren’t occupied by Covid-19 patients.

 - The resumption of elective—yet vital—surgeries is contributing to increased ICU-utilization rates around the country.